 1. Billing Errors

-According to this APTA resource, the Government Accountability Office found that “billing errors, such as duplicate claims and missing information on the claim—result in more private insurance claim denials than judgments about the appropriateness of services.”
+The Government Accountability Office found that billing errors, such as duplicate claims and missing information on the claim, often result in more private insurance claim denials than judgments about the appropriateness of services.
 In other words, providers aren’t getting paid for the services they’re providing simply because they’re not filing a clean claim (or they’re submitting more than one).
-In Maryland, for example, the most common denial reason was duplicate claims.

 Fortunately, these types of errors can be remedied by making some process improvements and implementing a billing software that integrates with your EMR (this minimizes double data entry, which we all know can lead to preventable errors).
 Chances are good that those practices receiving claim denials due to sending more than one claim for the same patient—and same date of service—are probably relying too heavily on spreadsheets and file folders rather than software that keeps track of these things for them.
 Looking to really up your clean claim game?
 Consider outsourcing your billing to the experts.
 The WebPT RCM team boasts a 98.5% clean claim rate—with an average 8% payment increase per visit—which is pretty darn good.
 Okay; it’s exceptional.